videlec/veerer/doc/source/veerer_demo.rst

 To give an idea about the complexity and timings when generating the above data, here are the steps involved.
-The timings are for the stratum component H(4)^hyp that is the fourth row in the above array: - generating the core graph ~20 secs for H(4)^hyp (the graph has 9116 vertices and 44664 edges) - filtering the geometric triangulations (single test involves a polytope computation) ~20 secs for H(4)^hyp - filtering cylindrical (single test is cheap) ~2 sec for H(4)^hyp
+The timings are for the stratum component H(4)^hyp that is the fourth row in the above array: - generating the core graph ~20 secs for H(4)^hyp (the automaton has 9116 states and 44664 transitions) - filtering the geometric triangulations (single test involves a polytope computation) ~20 secs for H(4)^hyp - filtering cylindrical (single test is cheap) ~2 sec for H(4)^hyp